Format: | Ebook |

 “The editors of the Tyndale House Edition of the Greek New Testament claim that they have produced ‘the most accurate edition of the Greek New Testament published so far’ (with accuracy defined by faithfulness in representing the apostolic autographs).
 This is a bold declaration, and senior editor Dirk Jongkind does much to back up this assertion in his new introduction to the Greek New Testament.
 The book is precise, irenic, and lucid.
 Only time and broader scholarly scrutiny will adjudicate the claims of the editors.
 Nevertheless, even in the early days of its public appearance, The Greek New Testament, Produced at Tyndale House, Cambridge should be celebrated by all as a magnificent achievement.
 I heartily encourage my students to read it, and this introduction is an invaluable companion to that joyful enterprise.”

-Robert L. Plummer, Founder, Daily Dose of Greek; Professor of New Testament Interpretation, The Southern Baptist Theological Seminary
+Robert L. Plummer, Collin and Evelyn Aikman Professor of Biblical Studies and Chairman, New Testament Department, The Southern Baptist Theological Seminary

 “Encountering the Greek New Testament for the first time can be baffling.
 It need be no longer!
 Here is an admirably lucid ‘user guide’ to The Greek New Testament, Produced at Tyndale House, Cambridge that contains everything we need to know to read the Greek text with full understanding.
 The book includes excellent discussions of matters such as the nature of our manuscripts, how decisions about the text are made, and the various textual traditions that we possess.
 Highly recommended for all readers of the Scriptures!”